 “The Lord said to Eliphaz the Temanite; who with his two friends were still present and heard the speeches of the Lord to Job, and the acknowledgment he had made of sin.
 Though some think that, when the dispute ended between Job and them, they returned to their own country, where Eliphaz was now supposed to have gone, and was bid with his two friends to go to Job again, which they did, as is concluded from the following verses.
 But no doubt they all stayed and heard what Elihu had to say; and the voice of the Lord out of the whirlwind would command their attention for them to stay.
 And they were very interested as they wanted to know how the cause would go, for or against Job; the latter of which they might expect from the appearance of things.
 Now the Lord directs his speech to Eliphaz, he being perhaps the principal man, on account of his age, wisdom and wealth, and being the man that led the dispute.
 Began it, and formed the plan to go upon, and was the most severe on Job of any of them; wherefore the Lord said to him:

 This was about the last thing these friends wanted to hear, but they fully deserved every word.
 They had judged Job without any evidence to convict him.
-We must notice in this verse above, that God approved of the things that Job had said, but did not approve of the things the others had said.
-He spoke to the three friends here, and not to Elihu, because He had already reprimanded Elihu, and because Elihu was a young man and probably knew no better.
+We must notice in this verse above, that God approved of the things that Job had said but did not approve of the things the others had said.
+He spoke to Eliphaz here, concerning His displeasure with him and his two friends.
+Elihu was not addressed, possibly because he was a young man and probably knew no better.
 These old counselors should have known better.
 God was very angry with Job’s friends.

 Verses 8-9: As God had been gracious to Job, so He was to Job’s friends, by means of sacrifice and prayer.
 Here the book points to the need for a sacrifice for sin, fulfilled in the Lord Jesus Christ who gave Himself as an offering for sins and ever lives to intercede (compare 1 Titus 2:5).
 Even before the Levitical priesthood, family heads acted as priests, offering sacrifices and mediating through prayer.